Economics (ECON)

 Focuses on the economies of Africa, Asia, and Latin America.
 Helps develop an historical, institutional, and economic framework for critically understanding social and economic realities in these regions.

-Attributes: Foreign Culture, LE-R2 Global Perspectives, Undergraduate/Graduate Offering
+Attributes: CP Civics Perspectives, LE-R2 Global Perspectives, Undergraduate/Graduate Offering

 Lecture/Discussion Hours: 3